Jinnmv/web-doc/README.md

   * `development` - enables extended logging and disables server caching;
   * `production` - disables extended logging and enables server caching;
 * `webServer` - section for webserver detailed configuration:
   * `host` - host for the system.
-Hostname or ip address could be provided;
+Hostname or ip address could be provided; In case of WebServer + node configuration, there should be local IP (`127.0.0.1` or `localhost`).
+In case of Node standalone configuration, there should be `0.0.0.0` - to listen any connection. '
   * `port` - port used;
   * `decsRootUrl` - mapping of documentation system url.
 Default value `/` or `/doc/`;
 * `docs` - section for documentation files detailed configuraiton: